natanael-zamfir/threat-hunt-azuki-d-in-the-water/README.md

 ### FLAG 3 — Compromised Account

 MITRE: T1078.002 – Valid Accounts
-Flag Format: Full command line
+Flag Format: username
-Question: What command listed the backup directory contents?
+Question: What account was used to access the backup server?

 **Evidence**